VexRiscv-Debug

 Tasks:

-Goal: Add support for multiple cores and advanced triggers.
+Goal: Add support for multiple cores and advanced features.

 Tasks: